A company can’t succeed in today’s connected world without online marketing.

 How to choose the right online marketing channel for your business

 In our opinion, the right approach is to adopt a multichannel strategy.
 Relying on one online marketing channel only is not likely to bring the desired business results.
-Having said that, let’s see how you can evaluate the different channels and choose the right one for your business.
+Let’s see how you can evaluate the channels and choose the right one for your business.

-To that end, you need to consider who you want to market your business to?
+To that end, you must consider who you want to market your business to.
 In other words, you need to define your target audience.

 Type of business

-Your choice of the right online media depends on the type of business you’re in and who you want to serve.
-Do you have an eshop selling consumer goods?
+Your choice of suitable online media depends on your business type and who you want to serve.
+Do you have an e-shop selling consumer goods?
 Do you sell a B2B digital product to small businesses?
 Or do you sell a training course that is meant for individuals?

 Is your product targeted at fathers, executives, women, or children?
 Is your product innovative or a commodity?
-Knowing your industry and your customer avatar is imperative to deciding which online marketing channels you should invest your resources in.
+Knowing your industry and customer avatar is imperative to deciding which online marketing channels to invest your resources.

 Where are your customers?

 Be aware of where your customers hang out online.
-This information could help you determine whether you should use those online marketing channels to reach potential customers.
+This information could help you determine whether to use those online marketing channels to reach potential customers.
 Are they on Facebook or LinkedIn?

 Are they blogging?
 Are they buying from Amazon?
-Connect the dots to paint a picture of your online marketing strategy and decide on the vehicles you want to use to market your products.
+Connect the dots to paint a picture of your online marketing strategy and decide on the vehicles you want to market your products.

 Moreover, you may want to look at the different targeting options in paid advertising channels.
 Can you target your audience using keywords only?
 Do you have the ability to show your ads to those who are already engaged with your brand?

 Can you target specific demographics?
 Can you upload your lead database and target those people only?
 Targeting looks different in AdWords, LinkedIn Ads, and Facebook Ads.
-Different platforms offer different options, so just keep that in mind.
+Other platforms offer different options, so keep that in mind.

 Stage of your business

-Then you need to consider the stage of your business.
+Then, it would help if you considered the stage of your business.
 Are you just starting up?
 Are you an established business in the growth stage?
 Have you reached a plateau?
-Any existing data of previous online marketing campaigns will give you valuable information about how effective each channel is for your business.
+Any existing data from previous online marketing campaigns will give you valuable information about how effective each channel is for your business.

 It wouldn’t do you any good to choose an effective online marketing channel when you can’t afford it.
 Look at your budget and other resources.
-A common question is “how much does PPC cost?”
-Well, in reality, there’s no one definite answer, because you pay a price per click but you can’t estimate the total cost without taking into account factors, like your goal in terms of revenue, the keywords you want to target, the projected CPC for different keywords, and so on.
+A common question is, “How much does PPC cost?”
+There’s no definite answer because you pay a price per click.
+Still, you can’t estimate the total cost without considering factors like your goal in terms of revenue, the keywords you want to target, the projected CPC for different keywords, and so on.

-Also, the advertising platform plays a role when you want to determine your total cost.
-For instance and as a rule of thumb CPC for the same keyword is higher in AdWords compared to Bing Ads.
+Also, the advertising platform plays a role when determining your total cost.
+For instance, as a rule of thumb, CPC for the same keyword is higher in AdWords than Bing Ads.

 For example, do you have the resources to create epic content?
 Or who from your staff comes to mind when you think of a webinar host?
-Do you have tech hurdles that stop you from creating an efficient email marketing workflow?
+Do you have tech hurdles preventing you from making an efficient email marketing workflow?
 What would you need to outsource?

 Don’t try to reinvent the wheel.
 Look around and see how your competitors promote their products.
 What channels do they use?
 What seems to be working for others?
-Competitor intelligence is always a great means to generate ideas.
+Competitor intelligence is always an excellent means to generate ideas.

-As always when devising a strategy and making important marketing decisions, don’t forget to focus on your goals.
+Don’t forget to focus on your goals when devising a strategy and making essential marketing decisions.
 Your choice of the perfect marketing channel will depend on the top priorities you want to achieve for your business.

 Is brand awareness your goal?
 Is it to create a market for a new product?
 Do you have sales goals you must accomplish by drawing a clear market segment to your site?
 Your marketing goals will strongly affect your choice of online channels.